 Designed to meet special needs and interests of a student who proposes a specific plan of study.
-(Prerequisite / Corequisite: Permission of faculty.)
+Course varies from 1-6 semester hours (as indicated by the second digit of course number) and course may be repeated as topic and/or objective of study change.(Prerequisite / Corequisite: Permission of faculty.)